 While the aforementioned is just one use case, LinkedIn’s sales navigator, a software-as-a-service subscription offering, can come in handy to sales and business development professionals trying to find quality leads via LinkedIn, by equipping them with features like Advanced Lead and Company Search, Lead Recommendations & CRM Integration.

-Since Sales Navigator was rolled out in 2015, the last year where LinkedIn shared the revenue by product before getting acquired, it’s impossible to say how much comes from Sales Solutions today.
+Since Sales Navigator was rolled out in 2015, the last year where LinkedIn shared the product revenue breakdown before getting acquired, it’s difficult to say how much money comes from Sales Solutions now.

 Targeted to LinkedIn users and small & medium-sized organizations, Premium subscriptions consists of four different subscription options: